 What if people don’t respond well?

 Most people will respond better than you think, but if someone doesn’t react the way you’re hoping they will, don’t be sidelined.
 Move on to someone else.
-“We want to be able to rely on the people we love to be there for us,” says Dior, “but not everyone in your life is going to respond in the right way.”
 If someone doesn’t seem to understand, it also doesn’t mean that they’ll never understand.
 Sometimes people just need a little time.

 Building your team

 A support system means having people you can rely on in different ways.
 A friend might be a good, accepting listener.
 A parent might be a good back-up for tough decisions.
 A mental health professional is key to getting treatment, but “it’s good to have multiple people you can confide in,” says Dr. Howard.
 “We do well when we have a diverse support system.”

 - Beware of too much commiseration.
 “Finding people who are going through similar things can be a huge help,” says Dr. Howard, but she warns that surrounding yourself with people who are constantly commiserating can often end up working against your recovery.
 “You have to be really careful to look for a support system that isn’t encouraging unhealthy behaviors.”

 - Find your safe space.
 When you’re seeking support, look for communities that can speak to your identity in a holistic way.
 If you’re LGBTQ+ or a person of color, for instance, make sure your support group is a positive space for you.

 - Avoid people who make you feel worse.
 Tune in to how you feel after conversations.
 If you notice that you tend to feel worse after talking with a particular friend or family member, they may not be the right person to confide in next time.

 Once you start talking about your mental health, it’s important to set some boundaries for yourself.
 “You don’t want your mental health to define you,” says Dr. Howard, “so it’s important to decide who you want to talk to about it, and how much.”